thecodingmachine/react-native-boilerplate/documentation/docs/04-Guides/07-Debugging.md

   reactotronReactQuery,
 } from 'reactotron-react-query';

-import { storage, queryClient } from './src/App';
+import { queryClient } from './services/http-client';
+import { storage } from './services/storage';
-import config from './app.json';
+import config from '../app.json';

 const queryClientManager = new QueryClientManager({
   queryClient,